doroshchenko/lar_test/Readme.md

 # Laravel task app
-    I've implemented only a small part of the app with no frontend.
-Just some archtecture moments (get Article list).
-I guess i would better use doctrine here as ORM.
-Looks like laravel has DI implementation so it should be used too.
-Data validation, error handling are needed too.
-    Auth for manage api.
+    I've implemented some endpoints.
+No frontend styles are applied.
+    I think i would better use doctrine as orm here.
+Did not implement all endpoints and more complex features like auth for /manage system part.
+Just need time to investigate laravel more.

 ### Getting Started
-###### Run commands in the root folder
+      Run commands to start
+      Up containers:
       - docker-compose up -d

+      Go into backend container:
       - docker-compose exec backend /bin/sh

-###### execute commands in "backend" container
+      then inside the container run:
+         - composer install
          - php artisan migrate
          - php artisan db:seed

+       done

-localhost:8000
+       localhost:8000 - main page
+       localhost:8000/manage - manage page